dietrich-stein/awesome-evolution-simulators/readme.md

 - [Evolving-Protozoa](https://github.com/DylanCope/Evolving-Protozoa) - An interactive environment where protozoa-like entities live, die, and have offspring whose behaviours and morphologies can change.
 - [The Bibites](https://github.com/TheBibites/Bibites_Shared_Content) - Uses ideas from NeuroEvolution of Augmenting Technologies (NEAT) to simulate and evolve agent brains.
 - [biosim4](https://github.com/davidrmiller/biosim4) - Simulates biological creatures that evolve through natural selection while making decisions based on pheremone trails.
+- [ecosim](https://github.com/connor-brooks/ecosim) - An interactive ecosystem and evolution simulator of agents with a variety of genetic traits.

 <!-- END CONTENT -->